Used and loved by millions

 How can I use "substantial points" in a sentence?

-You can use "substantial points" to highlight significant aspects or arguments within a discussion.
-For example, "The negotiator reached agreements on three of the five "substantial points" on the table."
+You can use "substantial points" to refer to significant issues or arguments in a discussion.
+For example: "The negotiator raised several "substantial points" during the discussion."

-In what contexts is it appropriate to use "substantial points"?
+In what contexts is "substantial points" most appropriate?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision